adhishm/ProjectEuler/ProjectEuler/ReadMe.txt

     CONSOLE APPLICATION : ProjectEuler Project Overview
 ========================================================================

+Project to contain solutions to problems posted on https://www.projecteuler.net

 AppWizard has created this ProjectEuler application for you.

 This file contains a summary of what you will find in each of the files that